alicechang29/what-i-learned/notes/OOP/OOP.md

 	- Each class can be developed and tested independently
 	- Class can be reused across different parts of the app
 - #### Abstraction
+	- not everyone has to understand everything in order to write query and use functions

 # Interface vs Subclassing